AMSAT Director of Contests and Awards

 View the K2ZRO Technical Achievement Award certificate

 Another satellite award is theRobert W. Barbee Jr., W4AMI Satellite Operator Achievement Award.
 It is awarded for the submission of 1,000 satellite contacts on OSCAR-6 or later satellites.
 There is an endorsement for each additional 1,000 and a special certificate at 5,000.
 To receive the award, send $5.00 for AMSAT members or $10.00 for non members and postage.
-Please note that U.S. Postage rates now require envelopes with stiffeners in them to go as first class small packages.
-It is $1.50 within the U.S. Send to AMSAT Director of Contests and Awards, Bruce Paige, KK5DO.
+Postage is $1.12 for one award and $1.52 for two or three awards in the same envelope within the U.S. (as of May, 2013 postal rates).
+For overseas, $1.52 for one award and $2.05 for two or three awards in the same envelope (as of May, 2013 postal rates).
+Send to AMSAT Director of Contests and Awards, Bruce Paige, KK5DO.
 So if you have 1,000 or more contacts on satellite, send in for this nice award and get one of the low numbers.
 Remember to keep your log of every contact.
 Every time you say hello to your friend on a satellite, log it.
 In no time at all, you will have enough for the award.

 View the Robert W. Barbee Jr., W4AMI Satellite Operator Achievement Award certificateView list of receipients of this award